 Recurring costs which do not create an enduring benefit are likely to be of a revenue nature and will be deductible under section 11(a).
-Examples include the monthly service fees in respect of a satellite tracking system for motor vehicles, monthly payments to an armed-response company, salary costs of security personnel and the cost of food and veterinary bills for a guard dog.
+Examples include the monthly service fees for a satellite tracking system for motor vehicles, monthly payments to an armed-response company, salary costs of security personnel and the cost of food and veterinary bills for a guard dog.

 Capital expenditure is not deductible under section 11(a).
 Characteristically it is incurred "once and for all" and creates an enduring benefit.
-For the tests applied in distinguishing capital and revenue expenditure, see Chapter 2 of the SARS Comprehensive Guide to Capital Gains Tax, available on the SARS website.
 Examples of capital expenditure include the cost of installing an alarm system, an electric fence and in acquiring a guard dog.

-While capital expenditure is not deductible under section 11(a), it may qualify for a deduction, albeit over a period, elsewhere under the Act, for example, under section 11(e) (wear and tear allowance - see 4.3.5) or section 24D (security expenditure - see 4.3.6).
+While capital expenditure is not deductible under section 11(a), it may qualify for a deduction, albeit over a period, elsewhere under the Act, for example, under section 11(e) (wear-and-tear or depreciation allowance - see 4.3.5) or section 24D (security expenditure - see 4.3.6).